Sleep Patterns, Fruit & Vegetable Intake Linked to Dementia Risk

 Here’s what you should know about these findings, and how they may impact the way caregivers approach dementia care.

-9+ Hours of Sleep Linked with Dementia Risk
+9+ Hours of Sleep Linked

 In the study out of Boston University’s School of Medicine, researchers used data from the Framingham Heart Study, an older study conducted between 1948 and 1958.
 This study tracked over 2,400 individuals over a ten-year period and was originally used to study risk factors for poor cardiovascular health.